jubilantdeenie/Hunch-Methodology-Concept-Development/README.md

 # 📂 Hunch Methodology & Concept Development – Initial Content

+> “A hunch is knowledge we feel before we can prove.
+Can AI learn to feel patterns before it knows why?”

 ## 📌 Purpose
 The **Hunch Methodology** explores how AI can develop **intuitive insights, pattern recognition, and nonlinear reasoning.**
 This research focuses on: